 Shipments that do not originate from, or deliver to, a GHSP location will require specific authorization and processing if the charges are to be billed to a GHSP freight account.
-The supplier must first obtain written approval from a GHSP material planner that is knowledgeable of the situation requiring this move.
-The supplier must then provide this person's name to the carrier/forwarder moving the material, to use as the shipment reference that will show on the carrier invoicing that GHSP will receive.
+The supplier must obtain written approval and an "AETC" (Authorized Excess Transportation Cost) number from the GHSP person coordinating the event requiring this move.
+The supplier must then provide this AETC number to the carrier/forwarder moving the material, to use as the shipment reference number that will show on the carrier invoicing that GHSP will receive.
 In the event that GHSP receives a freight invoice for 3rd party or drop shipments that does not contain this information, the invoice will be disputed with the carrier and the charges will be billed back to the shipper.